Cong prez poll: It's Kharge vs Tharoor as K N Tripathi's nomination rejected | Politics

 The polling, if needed, will be held on October 17.
 The counting of votes will be taken up on October 19 and the results will be declared the same day.

+Senior leaders P Chidambaram and Digvijaya Singh are learnt to be the front-runners to take on the mantle of Leader of Opposition in Rajya Sabha.

+A Dalit leader from Karnataka, Kharge has emerged as the clear favourite for the Congress president' post.

-More than 9,000 Pradesh Congress Committee (PCC) delegates will vote in the poll.
+More than 9,000 Pradesh Congress Committee (PCC) delegates will vote in the election.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)